dgarate/SOD5/README.md

 # README

-The configured domain for this application is: www.sod5.tk
+The configured domain for this application is: www.sod5.tk The relational model is on the project mail folder, file name: Relational Model.jpg

-This README would normally document whatever steps are necessary to get the application up and running.

 * Ruby version: